 In all honesty, we haven’t changed much about how we market to prospective members.
 Grassroots was a focus for me from day 1, and has been a point of pride for me as a gym owner.
 What we have worked to do is tweak the message, to be sure that we’re reaching the broadest customer base possible.
 To do that, we have tried to focus less on UFC Gym as a martial arts facility, and more as a facility that can help you reach your goal, no matter what that may be.

 From a digital marketing perspective, what role has online marketing played in helping you reach new customers?

 The online marketing has helped maintain a steady stream of leads, even in times of heavy employee turnover.
 It takes new employees to get in a groove of building a solid lead base and learning where to go to find new prospects.
 A strong digital presence works as an insurance policy for that.
 It also frees up my General Manager’s time to an extent, because with the digital prospects he doesn’t have to work as hard in grassroots and can spend more time training our staff.

 As you look forward, what are you most focused on when it comes to growing your business?

 I’m most focused on driving the personal coaching facet of our business.
 I want prospects to know this is a place where they can get the personalized training that they need, and I want to make sure our marketing reflects this idea.

-I’m very happy with Location3 & LOCALACT, at the very least because you can “set it and forget it.”
+I’m very happy with LOCALACT because you can “set it and forget it.”
 I know it’s working, and it’s one less thing I have to worry about each day.